ethereum/EIPs/EIPS/eip-6147.md

 ## Abstract

 This standard is an extension of [EIP-721](./eip-721.md).
-It separates the holding right and transfer right of NFT/SBT and defines a new role, `guard`.
+It separates the holding right and transfer right of non-fungible tokens (NFTs) and Soulbound Tokens (SBTs) and defines a new role, `guard`.
 The flexibility of the `guard` setting enables the design of NFT anti-theft, NFT lending, NFT leasing, SBT, etc.

 ## Motivation

-NFT is an asset that has both use and financial value.
+NFTs are assets that have both use and financial value.

 Many cases of NFT theft currently exist, and current NFT anti-theft schemes, such as transferring NFT to cold wallets, make NFT inconvenient to be used.

 In current NFT lending, the NFT owner needs to transfer the NFT to the NFT lending contract, and the NFT owner no longer has the right to use the NFT while he or she has obtained the loan.
 In the real world, for example, if a person takes out a mortgage on his own house, he still has the right to use that house.

-For SBT.
-The current mainstream view is that SBT is not transferable, which makes SBT bound to an Ether address.
+For SBT, the current mainstream view is that an SBT is not transferable, which makes an SBT bound to an Ether address.
 However, when the private key of the user address is leaked or lost, retrieving SBT will become a complicated task and there is no corresponding specification.
 The SBTs essentially realizes the separation of NFT holding rights and transfer rights.
 When the wallet where SBT is located is stolen or unavailable, SBT should be able to be recoverable.

 In addition, SBTs still need to be managed in use.
 For example, if a university issues a diploma SBT to its graduates, and if the university later finds that a graduate has committed academic misconduct or jeopardized the reputation of the university, it should have the ability to retrieve the diploma SBT.